prasadmahendra/ttb-pymono/README.md

 **File:** `ocr/ocr_adapter.py`

-Uses Tesseract OCR for text extraction from images.
+Uses Tesseract OCR for text extraction from images  (not used in current version.
+This was just me experimenting a bit).

 **Methods:**
 - `extract_text_from_url(image_url)` - OCR from image URL